Alternate Rogue: Expanded

 Prerequisites: Charisma of 11 or higher

-When you hit a creature within 15 feet that can see or hear you with a weapon attack, you can expend one Exploit Die to taunt it.
-Until the start of your next turn, it has disadvantage on all attacks against targets other than you.
+When you hit a creature within 15 feet with a weapon attack, you can expend one Exploit Die to taunt it.
+Add your Exploit Die to the damage roll, and until the start of your next turn, it has disadvantage on attacks against targets other than you.

 2nd-Degree Exploits